MegaNAD60/little-lemon-API/Readme.md

 Source code url:
    https://github.com/MegaNAD60/little-lemon-API

-This is a fully CRUD functional app built which allows users to register, browse through all menu items and provide the functionality to add to cart and make orders.
+This is a fully CRUD functional app, which allows users to register, browse through all menu items and provide the functionality to add to cart and make orders.
 It also allows the Admin to create groups and assign these groups to staffs.

 Building this app included lots of dependencies which were installed using pipenv, a tool that provides all necessary means to create a virtual environment for python projects.

-## DEPENDENCIES
+## DEPENDENCIES / INSTALLATIONS
-Django
+Django,
 Django rest_framework,
 Djoser.

-## USERS, GROUPS AND THEIR PASSWORD
+## USERS, GROUPS AND THEIR PASSWORD ALREADY CREATED
 ### Admin:
     username: Nehemiah
     password: nehe0000